 As a nature enthusiast, you are bound to love wildlife.
 Their beauty and even the sound of those creatures make you go gaga.
 However, it’s all good up until a certain point.
 At night, even an avid naturalist would like to sleep with no disturbance at all.
 But chirp sounds by cricket are something that you hear only at night.
 So, how to get rid of cricket noise at night?

-Besides, not only the chirp sound but also the presence of insects is enough to bother you.
-While not all crickets make such sounds, still, cricket in house meaning trouble in paradise.
+Besides, not only the chirping sound but also the presence of insects is enough to bother you.
+While not all crickets make such sounds, still, cricket in the house means trouble in paradise.

 You can also sense the weather condition by hearing their chirping style.
 If the weather is cold, the sound will be slow and sluggish.
 In warm weather, the sound will be fast.

 How to Overcome the Cricket Noise at Night?

 From outside to inside of your house, you can actually use several methods to get rid of the cricket chirping.
 Either you can eliminate them from your home, or take measures to muffle the chirping sounds only.